Why Having a Floor Plan Can Sell a Home

 Detailed floor plans can save time and effort; if a buyer would never look at a property in person once they’d seen its plans, then you’re wasting your own time by showing them around while they decide it’s not for them.

-A floor plan shows the true specifications of a property.
+Furthermore, a floor plan shows the true specifications of a property.
 Once beds, cupboards and other large items have been removed, the “true” size of a room is often quite different to the size it feels like with all its furniture.

 What should a floor plan include to entice buyers?